 The SBI, which manages the investments of MSRS, prepares an analysis of the reasonableness of the long-term expected rate of return on a regular basis using a building-block method.
 Best-estimates of expected future real rates of return are developed for each major asset class.

 These asset class estimates and target allocations are combined to produce a geometric, expected long-term rate of return as summarized in the following table:

-SBI's Long Term Expected

-Real Rate of Return
+SBI's Long Term Expected Real Rate of Return

 Target (Geometric Mean)

 Asset Class Percentage Percentage

 Domestic stocks 45 5.50

 International stocks 15 6.00

 Bonds 18 1.45

 Alternative assets 20 6.40

 Cash 2 0.50

 Total 100

-Discount Rate - The discount rate used to measure the total pension liability as of June 30, 2014, was 7.9 percent.
+Discount Rate - The discount rate used to measure the total pension liability as of June 30, 2015 and 2014, was 7.9 percent.
 The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rate specified in statute.
 Based on that assumption, the pension plan's fiduciary net position at June 30, 2014, was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
-A similar analysis was performed as of July 1, 2013, based on a long-term expected rate of return of 7.90 percent and a municipal bond rate of 4.63 percent.
-The projection showed that assets would be available to pay benefits only through 2045, with a resulting single discount rate of 6.63 percent, and an increase of 1.27 percent between the beginning and the end of the measurement period.
+A similar analysis was performed as of July 1, 2015, based on a long-term expected rate of return of 7.90 percent and a municipal bond rate of 3.80 percent.

-Net Pension Liability - At June 30, 2015, Minnesota State Colleges and Universities reported a liability of \$5,582,661 for its proportionate share of MSRS' net pension liability.
-The net pension liability was measured as of June 30, 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.

-The Minnesota State Colleges and Universities proportion of the net pension liability was based on the employer contributions received by MSRS during the measurement period July 1, 2013, through June 30, 2014, relative to the total employer contributions received from all of MSRS's participating employers.
-At June 30, 2014, the Minnesota State Colleges and Universities proportion was 0.34 percent.
+Net Pension Liability - At June 30, 2016 and 2015, Minnesota State reported a liability of \$5,973,778 and \$5,582,661, respectively, for its proportionate share of MSRS' net pension liability.
+The net pension liability was measured as of June 30, 2015 and 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuations as of those dates.
+The Minnesota State proportion of the net pension liability was based on the employer contributions received by MSRS during the measurement periods July 1, 2014 through June 30, 2015 and July 1, 2013, through June 30, 2014, relative to the total employer contributions received from all of MSRS's participating employers.
+At June 30, 2015 and 2014, the Minnesota State proportion was 0.33 and 0.34 percent, respectively.